The signs of dental problems in dogs & cats

 What Is Anaesthesia Free Dental Cleaning?

 NADS is a cosmetic procedure being sold to dog owners as an alternative to anaesthesia, creating unnecessary worries about anaesthetic safety.

 We regard NADS as unethical and even possibly inhumane.
 It is neither cheap nor effective beyond removing tartar from the accessible tooth surfaces.
 Read more here about the problems with anaesthetic free dentistry.

 How Much Does Dental Cleaning Cost?

 Our fees are predictable, as long as no teeth need removal.
 If this happens, we’ll always call first to discuss any options you may have.

-Prices include preoperative health checkup, anaesthetic and intravenous fluids
+Prices include preoperative health checkup, general anaesthetic and intravenous fluids

 How Do Dogs & Cats Cope Without Teeth?